yaronf/draft-sheffer-wimse-s2s-reduced/draft-sheffer-wimse-s2s-reduced.md

 # DPoP-Inspired Authentication {#dpop-esque-auth}

+This appendix defines an alternative mechanism that provides different security guarantees than HTTP Message Signatures.
+For synchronous HTTP traffic, only the HTTP Message Signatures solution is specified.
+However future WIMSE protocols could make use of the DPoP-inspired mechanism and the Workload Proof Token (WPT) that it defines.
+As the WPT in its current form contains some HTTP dependencies (in particular, in the `aud` and `oth` claims), it would have to be modified to support non-HTTP protocols.

 This option, inspired by the OAuth DPoP specification {{?RFC9449}}, uses a DPoP-like mechanism to authenticate the calling workload in the context of the request.
 The Workload Identity Token ({{to-wit}}) is sent in the request as described in {{wit-http-header}}.
 An additional JWT, the Workload Proof Token (WPT), is signed by the private key corresponding to the public key in the WIT.
-The WPT is sent in the `Workload-Proof-Token` header field of the request.
+When used with HTTP, the WPT is sent in the `Workload-Proof-Token` header field of the request.
 The ABNF syntax of the `Workload-Proof-Token` header field is:

 ~~~ abnf